Sports in the Las Vegas metropolitan area: Past issues with major league sports

 Several owners of other sports franchises disagreed.
 Miami Marlins owner Jeffrey Loria described Las Vegas as "a potential gold mine" for a professional sports team owner.
 Dallas Mavericks owner Mark Cuban was also quoted saying that Las Vegas would be a good professional sports town.

 As the four leagues embraced daily fantasy sports (DFS) and various forms of both online and retail gambling such as state lotteries, Native American gaming and online/mobile sports betting became more prevalent, the ethical arguments that the four major leagues used to justify excluding Las Vegas from professional sports gradually weakened and the doors opened to major pro sports in the market; NBA Commissioner Adam Silver said he was in favor of regulated, legalized sports gambling.
-The NHL became the first of the four professional sports leagues to land in Vegas, with the Vegas Golden Knights expansion team commencing play in October 2017.
-The NFL, once a staunch opponent of Las Vegas, became the second of the four leagues to come to Vegas with the relocation of the Raiders to the area from Oakland, California in 2020.

 Prior to the opening of T-Mobile Arena in April 2016, another major obstacle was the lack of suitable facilities.
 The city did not have a facility that was large enough or modern enough to host an MLB or NFL team.
 While the Thomas & Mack Center and MGM Grand Garden Arena were large enough on paper to host an NBA or NHL team, they were only suitable for temporary use due to age and/or design issues.